Floodwater pumped from New York's Ground Zero

-NEW YORK (Reuters) - The memorial and underground museum at the site of the September 11 attacks were being pumped free of floodwater on Saturday, five days after the huge storm Sandy caused the Hudson River to pour into the area known as Ground Zero, New York Governor Andrew Cuomo said.
+NEW YORK, Nov 3 (Reuters) - The memorial and underground museum at the site of the Sept.
+11 attacks were being pumped free of floodwater on Saturday, five days after the huge storm Sandy caused the Hudson River to pour into the area known as Ground Zero, New York Governor Andrew Cuomo said.

-The construction site sits near the waterfront in lower Manhattan where Sandy produced a record storm surge of nearly 14 feet when it slammed ashore last Monday.
+The construction site sits near the waterfront in lower Manhattan where Sandy produced a record storm surge of nearly 14 feet (4 metres) when it slammed ashore last Monday.

 “The World Trade Center site was frightening,” Cuomo said.

-Four-inch-wide (10-cm-wide) hoses siphoned water from underground and into the street on Saturday, sucking out what one worker estimated to be 200 million gallons (757,000 cubic meters) of water.
+Four-inch-wide (10-cm-wide) hoses siphoned water from underground and into the street on Saturday, sucking out what one worker estimated to be 200 million gallons (757,000 cubic metres) of water.

 Pumping at ground level was finished earlier on Saturday and was due to be completed at the underground memorial by the end of the day, Cuomo said.